SwedbankPay/developer.swedbankpay.com/pax-terminal/NET/SwpTrmLib/Methods/essential/abortasync.md

 ---
 title: Abort
-permalink: /:path/abortasync/
+permalink: /:path/abortasync
 description: |
-    The Abort/AbortAsync method will send an AbortRequest for the last issued request to the terminal.
+    This method will send an AbortRequest for the last issued request to the terminal.
+icon:
+    content: cancel
+    outlined: true
+menu_order: 75
 ---

 ### Signatures